Noun

 VegNews featured images of hamburgers, hot dogs, and ice cream made to appear meat and dairy-free.
 Irate vegans took to blogs, Twitter, and Facebook to vent their fury.

-food that is high in calories but of little nutritional value
+Noun food that is high in calories but of little nutritional value

 While Twinkies have a reputation for an unlimited shelf life, the company that makes the junk food may not.
 Hostess Brands said on Friday that it planned to wind down its operations.